 On normal school program days, students will require staff permission to leave the campus.
 The Brenock Park Campus Canteen is out of bounds to all students except at the start of lunchtime.
-The Valdocco Canteen is open at recess.

 Homework

 At Valdocco, students are expected to complete regular homework to build consistent routines and strong work habits aimed at preparing students for all learning assessments and the rigors of senior school.
 The homework program at Valdocco includes reviewing of subject notes, completion of classroom exercises, set homework tasks and reflection on learning through a range of activities.